Modified Two-Slit Experiments and Complementarity: A simplified ``two-slit" experiment

 where $\hat{\sigma}_y$ is the usual Pauli matrix.
 The time evolution operator, for a time $\tau= \pi/2B$ has the form

 It is straight forward to see that the time evolution transforms the states$|\uparrow\rangle$ and $|\downarrow\rangle$ as

 A further evolution through a time $\tau$ will transform the states as

 After an evolution through a total time $2\tau$, if one puts a spin detector, one will either get a ``spin-down" or a ``spin-up".
 In the beginning, if we started out with a state $|\uparrow\rangle$, the detector at the end will register a $|\downarrow\rangle$ state.
 On the other hand, of we started with a $|\downarrow\rangle$ state, the detector at the end will register a $|\uparrow\rangle$ state.
-Thus, the detector at the end obtains a which-initial-state information about the spin, exactly as the detectors in Afshar experiment obtain a which-slit information.
+Thus, the detector at the end obtains a which-initial-state information about the spin, exactly as the detectors in the modified two-slit experiment obtain a which-slit information.

 So, now we carry out our thought experiment, with the initial state $|\psi\rangle_0$, as given by (\ref{psi0}).
-After a time $\tau$ we get into a state which is equivalent to the interference region in Afshar's experiment:
+After a time $\tau$ we get into a state which is equivalent to the interference region in the modified two-slit experiment:

 Equation (\ref{interf}) represents an interference pattern, because the ``down-spins" cancel out to give destructive interference, while the ``up-spins" add up to give constructive interference.
 So, in our two-state interference experiment, there is one dark fringe and one bright fringe.
 After parts of the states have been destroyed by the ``dark-fringe", what is left is just